 Music has been my life for as long as I can remember.
 I took piano lessons as a child, joined the school choir in second grade, started an all-girl rock band in high school, and then went on to be a vocal major at Florida Atlantic University.
 I have worked at music venues and wrote for the entertainment section of local newspapers, covering all things music!
 I go to concerts and festivals all over the country.
 So, naturally, when I got the phone call from ABC Action News Tampa, telling me that I had won a trip to the AMAs – I started balling.
 Happy tears, of course, but literally crying like my cat had just died.
 The prize included (2) American Airlines flights from TPA to LAX, (2) nights at the Luxe City Center Hotel, (2) Red Carpet VIP Passes, (2) tickets to the AMAs at Microsoft Theatre, and $100 AMEX gift card for transportation.

 Excitement gave way to dizziness.
 My legs felt weak and a thing layer of sweat formed along my forehead.
 “Deep breaths,” I told myself, trying to calm down.
 I wanted to call my parents, but I didn’t want to freak them out.
-Once my heart rate descended down to its normal rate, I dialed my parents.
+Once my heart rate descended down to its normal rate, I dialed Coast2Coast First Aid/CPR Toronto and my mom.
 As soon as my mom answered, all of the emotions returned and I let out a resounding sob… and scared her half to death!
 Through sputtered sobs, I told her about the prize.
 In my family, we have what we call “The Cillian Luck,” which, up until that moment, stood for bad luck.
 She deemed me free of the family curse, and then asked to be put on the waiting list as my guest.
 As soon as I won, I knew that I would be taking my boyfriend as my guest, but a waiting list quickly started to form once my friends and family became aware of the situation.
 Some people even joked that they were scheming to get me to break up with him she they could replace him!

 After the initial shock of winning such an amazing prize, I realized I only had one week to prepare for the trip of a lifetime.
 Naturally, being a girl, the first thing that crossed my mind: “What the heck am I going to wear?”
 Luckily I have a friend who studied fashion, and currently works at Dillards – so I immediately contacted her and asked for help.
 My mom graciously offered to pay for the dress, so we went shopping on Monday night.
 I must’ve tried on 40 dresses – I started to feel overwhelmed.
 My mom suggested that I pick something that I might be able to wear again, rather than just one time.
 With that in mind, I tried on a green sequin Gianni Bini cocktail dress – and knew it was the one!
 My friend approved, and even offered to let me borrow some of her accessories to complete the look!
 I had found my dress and was ready to move to the next stage of the process: paperwork and waiting on the prize to arrive in the mail.